Stirling engine

-A Stirling engine is a heat engine that is operated by the cyclic compression and expansion of air or other gas (the working fluid) between different temperatures, resulting in a net conversion of heat energy to mechanical work.
+A Stirling engine is a heat engine that is operated by the cyclic expansion and contraction of air or other gas (the working fluid) by exposing it to different temperatures, resulting in a net conversion of heat energy to mechanical work.

-More specifically, the Stirling engine is a closed-cycle regenerative heat engine with a permanent gaseous working fluid.
-Closed-cycle, in this context, means a thermodynamic system in which the working fluid is permanently contained within the system, and regenerative describes the use of a specific type of internal heat exchanger and thermal store, known as the regenerator.
+More specifically, the Stirling engine is a closed-cycle regenerative heat engine, with a permanent gaseous working fluid.
+Closed-cycle, in this context, means a thermodynamic system in which the working fluid is permanently contained within the system.
+Regenerative describes the use of a specific type of internal heat exchanger and thermal store, known as the regenerator.
 Strictly speaking, the inclusion of the regenerator is what differentiates a Stirling engine from other closed-cycle hot air engines.